reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 ## Submit your app for approval

-All products must be approved by the Developer Platform team to ensure compliance with our content policy.

-Certain types of products are not allowed and will not be approved:

-- Explicit or suggestive content
-- Real money gambling
-- Requests for donations
-- Advertising or pay-for-promotion

-There is no partial approval.
-If one product is not approved, the app will be rejected.
+The Developer Platform team reviews and approves apps and their products before products can be sold.

-To submit your products and app:
+To submit your app:

-1. Run devvit publish.
+1. Run `devvit publish`.
 2. Select how you want your app to appear in the Apps directory:

 - **Unlisted** means that the app is only visible to you in the directory, and you can install your app on larger subreddits that you moderate.